-MHS Health Wisconsin and the market have changed over the past 35 years.
-Yet, we are essentially the same organization that Maxicare Health Insurance and Family Hospital created in Milwaukee in 1984 under the leadership of Betty Brinn.
+MHS Health Wisconsin and the market have changed in many ways since 1984.
+Yet, we are essentially the same organization that Maxicare Health Insurance and Family Hospital created under the leadership of Betty Brinn.
 In 1993, a year after Mrs. Brinn's death, the Elizabeth A. Brinn Foundation was established to improve the lives of disadvantaged children in the Milwaukee area.
-The foundation's best-known grants helped build the Betty Brinn Children's Museum and remodel the Betty Brinn Children's Room at the Milwaukee Public Library.
+The foundation's best known grants helped build the Betty Brinn Children's Museum and remodel the Betty Brinn Children's Room at the Milwaukee Public Library.
 We are proud to continue the practice of caring that Betty Brinn began with MHS Health Wisconsin.